Eugene Meyer (financier): Banking and finance

 After college, Meyer went to work for Lazard Frères, where his father was a partner, but quit in 1901 after four years and went out on his own.
 He was a successful investor and speculator, and owned a seat on the New York Stock Exchange.
 By 1915, when he was forty, he was worth $40 million.

+In April 1918, exactly a year after the US entry into World War 1, he was made the director of the US government's War Finance Corporation.

 In 1920, Meyer teamed with William H. Nichols of General Chemical to help fulfill his vision of a bigger, better chemical company.
 Meyer and Nichols combined five smaller chemical companies to create the Allied Chemical & Dye Corporation, which later became Allied Chemical Corp., which in turn became part of AlliedSignal, the forerunner of Honeywell’s specialty materials business.
-Both men have buildings named after them at Honeywell’s Morris Plains, New Jersey, headquarters.
+Both men have buildings named after them at Honeywell's Morris Plains, New Jersey, headquarters.

 Chairman of the Federal Reserve

 Meyer went to Washington, D.C., during World War I as a dollar-a-year man for Woodrow Wilson, becoming the head of the War Finance Corporation and serving there long after the end of hostilities.
 President Calvin Coolidge named him as chairman of the Federal Farm Loan Board in 1927.

 Herbert Hoover promoted him to Chairman of the Federal Reserve Board in 1930.
 He took on an additional half-year post in 1932 as chief of the new Reconstruction Finance Corporation, which was Hoover's unsuccessful attempt to aid companies by providing loans to businesses.
 After Franklin D. Roosevelt became president, Meyer resigned his Fed position on May 10, 1933.